 What is a laceration?

 Lacerations are cuts on the skin.
-While incisions are cuts produced by a sharp object such as glass or a razor, lacerations are blunter and irregular.
+A sharp object, such as a glass or razer produces incisions.
+Lacerations are blunter and irregular.
 Not all lacerations need stitches.
-In fact, small lacerations can be cared for right at home.
+Therefore, you can care for small lacerations right at home.

 - the cut is not on the face (especially on the mouth or near the eyes).